-An editor is a visual component within the LN Studio workbench that is typically used to edit or browse a resource, e.g. a session or a library.
+An editor is a visual component within the LN Studio workbench that is typically used to edit or browse a resource, such as a session or a library.
 Modifications made in an editor follow an open-save-close life cycle model.
 Multiple instances of an editor type may exist within an LN Studio workbench window.

 A view is a visual component within the LN Studio workbench.
-It is typically used to navigate a hierarchy of information (e.g. to browse the resources in the development repository), open an editor, or display properties for the active editor.
+It is typically used to perform these actions:

+- Navigate a hierarchy of information.
+For example, browse the resources in the development repository.

+- Open an editor.

+- Show properties for the active editor.

 Modifications made in a view are saved immediately.
 Normally, only one instance of a particular type of view may exist within a workbench window.